JCSS-PMC/PMC/part-01/models-for-physical-behaviour.md

-# Models for physical behaviour
+# 5. Models for physical behaviour

-here are my edits

-## General
+## 5.1.
+General

  Calculation models shall describe the structure and its behaviour up to the limit state under consideration, accounting for relevant actions and environmental influences.
-Models should

- generally be regarded as simplifications which take account of decisive factors and neglect the less important ones.
+Models should generally be regarded as simplifications which take account of decisive factors and neglect the less important ones.

  One can often distinguish between: